shieldui/shieldui-examples-asp-net/ShieldUIGridExample/README.md

 Chart, Grid, Combo and Input components, Barcode Suite, QR Code and many more of the over 70 widget types.
 This brings client-side performance to the comfort of Visual Studio.

-## Using Shield UI Grid ASP.NET Wrapper example:
+## Using Shield UI Grid ASP.NET Wrapper example

 1) Create a new Web Project in Visual Studio 2015.